csomgyula/select2/doc/flag2.md

 *Case 2 - wait is issued but notify is not*

-`notify` is not issued due to either `waiting` was false or the thread blocked in the synchronized.
+(1) `notify` is not issued due to either `waiting` was false or the thread blocked in the synchronized.
 The latter could not happen, hence `waiting` was false at the time the setter thread checked it.
 That is the other thread (the waiter) has not yet set the wait flag to true:

     if waiting <= waiting = true

-since the value was already set before the wait flag is checked:
+(2) Since the setter thread already set the value before it checked the wait flag:

     value = until_value << if waiting

-and wait flag is set before the condition is rechecked:
+and the waiter thread sets the wait flag before it rechecks the condition:

     waiting = true << if not (value = until_value)